Really-Simple-Plugins/wp-consent-level-api/readme.txt

 Cookies or any other form of local storage that can not be seen as statistics, statistics-anonymous, marketing or functional, and where the technical storage or access is necessary for the legitimate purpose of storing preferences.

 == Changelog ==
+= 1.0.1 =
+* Cookiebot added as existing integration
+* Some small improvements to comply with WordPress coding styles

 = 1.0.0 =
 * changed consent_api_setcookie into consent_api_set_cookie for naming consistency with the getcookie method
 * added prefix in javascript set and get methods, to be compatible with PHP cookies, props @phpgeek